naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/IMPLEMENTATION_SUMMARY_FINAL_CRM_AI_V3.md

 ## Conclusion

-This implementation successfully delivers a comprehensive enhancement to the TritIQ ERP system.
+This implementation successfully delivers a comprehensive enhancement to the TRITIQ BOS system.
 All major requirements have been met with production-ready code, extensive documentation, and adherence to best practices.

 **Key Achievements:**
 - ✅ 100% of problem statement requirements addressed